-Jay Miller reviews Stuart Ross' ESPESANTES (2018) at Bywords.ca
+Jay Miller was good enough to provide the first review of Stuart Ross' ESPESANTES (2018) over at Bywords.ca.

 Ross, Stuart, Espesantes.
 Ottawa, above/ground press, August 2018.